edgelesssys/marblerun.sh/content/docs/getting-started/sgx-device-plugin.md

 * [Alibaba Cloud](https://github.com/AliyunContainerService/sgx-device-plugin)

-## Creating a cluster with an SGX device plugin

-If you are creating your SGX enabled kubernetes cluster using a service offered by a cloud provider, you will usually not need to choose your own.
+If you are using a CC-enlightened, managed Kubernetes cluster, you will usually already have an SGX device plugin installed.
-For example following [the quickstart guide](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-aks-get-started) for a confidential computing cluster on AKS will create the cluster including SGX device plugin.
+For example, creating a confidential computing cluster on AKS has a preconfigured SGX device plugin.
+See [the quickstart guide](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-aks-get-started) on how to get started.

-## Out-of-process attestation

-Applications running in an enclave require a generated quote to perform remote attestation.
-To do this Intel SGX supports two modes:
-* In-process: The software generating the quote is part of the enclave application
-* Out-of-process: The software generating the quote is not part of the actual enclave application, this requires the Intel SGX Architectural Enclave Service Manager (AESM) to run on the system

-While Marbles build with [Ego]({{< ref "docs/tasks/build-service-ego" >}}) perform in-process attestation, other frameworks, such as [Graphene]({{< ref "docs/tasks/build-service-graphene" >}}), use out-of-process attestation.
-If you are planning to deploy your confidential application on kubernetes using out-of-process attestation, you will need to expose AESM to your application in some way.

-For clusters created on AKS you can follow [this guide](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-out-of-proc-attestation) to make your deployments able to use AESM for quote generation.

 ## Manually deploying an SGX device plugin

 For different reasons, you may want to deploy the device plugin manually.
-Intel provides [a guide](https://intel.github.io/intel-device-plugins-for-kubernetes/cmd/sgx_plugin/README.html#installation) to install their SGX plugin, however you may use any implementation exposing the SGX resource on the cluster.
+Intel provides [a guide](https://intel.github.io/intel-device-plugins-for-kubernetes/cmd/sgx_plugin/README.html#installation) to install their SGX plugin.
-You will need to adjust your deployments to request the SGX resource provided by the plugin:
+In any case, you will need to adjust your deployments to request the SGX resources provided by the plugin:

 ```yaml
 apiVersion: apps/v1